Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Rationale

 There are two ways to invoke a function with arguments: by position and by keyword.
-Keyword arguments confer many benefits by being explicit, thus increasing readability and minimising the risk of inadvertent transposition.
-On the flipside, positional arguments are often used simply to minimise verbosity and visual noise.
+By being explicit, keyword arguments increase readability and minimise the risk of inadvertent transposition.
+On the flipside, positional arguments are often preferred simply to minimise verbosity and visual noise.

 Encourages use of named arguments